In addition to this FAQ page, this course has a dedicated help page.

 I put heaps of time into making an informative and well-structured course website, which means that I expect you to use it—but I make it as easy as I can to find things.

-If anything on here is confusing or you have any ideas for how to make the content better, then ask a question on Piazza and we can make it even better.
+If anything on here is confusing or you have any ideas for how to make the content better, then ask a question on the COMP2300 forum and we can make it even better.

 I’ve found some inconsistent info between the website and some other place—which one is correct?

-Firstly, you should raise the issue on Piazza—this is the sort of thing we need to get fixed up right away.
+Firstly, you should raise the issue on the COMP2300 forum—this is the sort of thing we need to get fixed up right away.

 If in doubt, the information on the course website is the authoritative version.